-The company monitors developments in the area of corporate governance and routinely reviews its processes and procedures in light of such developments.
-Accordingly, the company reviews federal and state laws affecting corporate governance, as well as rules promulgated by the SEC and the Nasdaq Stock Market.
-The company believes that it has procedures and practices in place which are designed to enhance and protect the interests of its stockholders.
+The company monitors developments in the area of corporate governance and regularly reviews its processes and procedures in light of such developments.
+This includes review of federal and state laws affecting corporate governance, as well as rules promulgated by the SEC and the Nasdaq Stock Market.
+The company believes that it has sound governance procedures and practices in place which are designed to enhance and protect the interests of its stockholders.

-The Board of Directors has approved Corporate Governance Guidelines for the company.
-The Corporate Governance Guidelines, which can be found on the company's website at www.formfactor.com, address the following matters:
+The Board has approved Corporate Governance Guidelines for the company.
+The Corporate Governance Guidelines, which can be found on the company's website at www.formfactor.com, address, among other matters, the following:

-- · Size of the Board of Directors; - Requirement that the Board of Directors be comprised of a majority of independent directors; - · Guidelines for determining director independence; - · No limitation of the number of terms a director may serve; - · Limits on the number of other public company boards on which directors may serve;

-- · Change in position or responsibility in a director's principal occupation; - · Committees of the Board of Directors; - · Requirement that the Audit and Compensation Committees of the Board of Directors be comprised entirely of independent directors; - · Executive sessions of independent directors; - · Requirement that the performance of the Chief Executive Officer be evaluated annually and reviewed by the non-executive directors; - · Stock holding requirements for directors and for executive officers; - · Review of the performance of individual directors; and - · Other matters uniquely germane to the work and responsibilities of the Board of Directors.
+- Size of the Board - Requirement that the Board be comprised of a majority of independent directors - Limits on the number of other public company boards on which directors may serve - Tender of resignation in the event of change in principal occupation or position - Requirement that each committee of the Board be comprised entirely of independent directors - Annual CEO performance assessments - Stock holding requirements for directors and executive officers - Individual directors performance reviews - Other matters germane to the structure, operation and responsibilities of the Board